Classic Eco Stone Cottage

 Upstairs the views from the mezzanine are framed by the windows and the master bedroom with its 2 large windows capture the beauty of the valley beyond.
 The bedroom is set off by a luxurious en-suite bathroom with bath and separate shower with windows providing light and great views.

-The interiors have been chosen to suite our style and comfort and we have furnished it with old family favourites, stylish mid-century pieces, sumptous sofas and comfortable mattresses.The natural oak flooring throughout is beautiful, warm under foot and complements the furnishings.
+The interiors have been chosen to suite our style and comfort and we have furnished it with old family favourites, stylish mid-century pieces, sumptous sofas and comfortable mattresses.The natural oak flooring throughout brings a sense of harmony to the space.

 Outside the distinction between the old stone cottage and the new build is highlighted by red cedar wood which wraps around the back half of the building and in time will change naturally to blend in with the surrounding countryside.